justinkook/novai/README.md

-# Novai - AI-Powered Text RPG Engine
+# NovAI - AI-Powered Text RPG Engine

 **Novai** is a source-agnostic AI-driven text RPG system that replicates the full gameplay experience of games like Baldur's Gate 3 using only text, powered by LLMs as the Game Master.